rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 // for the second call.
 ```

-Calling `reset()` or identifying with a new `userId` with new traits will reset the earlier traits and update them with the new values:
+Calling `reset()` or identifying with a new `userId` with new traits will reset the earlier traits and update them with the new values.

 ### **Page**

-This method lets you record information about the web page being viewed by the user.
+The `page` method lets you record information about the web page being viewed by the user.
 This includes page views, category, and other relevant information about the page.

-The `page()` method is defined as follows:
+It is defined as follows:

 `rudderanalytics.page([category], [name], [properties], [options], [callback]);`